 The (TITAN) trooper activity system does not have the capability of collecting FMCSA requested specific data for each type of educational outreach project.
-Tennessee does however, put a great emphasis on education and outreach and does conduct each of the types of events listed above.
+Tennessee does however, put an emphasis on education and outreach and does conduct each of the types of events listed above.
 The TITAN activity system collects data entered by troopers regarding the attendance and contacts of each event.
 The Tennessee Highway Patrol will continue to increase highway safety through public educational programs via presentations to schools, civic organizations and industry.
-Currently there are a total of 16 state funded full-time employees that are assigned solely to safety education throughout each of the eight districts in Tennessee.
-These 16 employees are responsible for all of the regular full-time educational programs and activities throughout the state.
-Coordination of the safety education program is accomplished via a Sergeant and Lieutenant within each district.
-The Safety Education program is under the supervision of the Captain of Special Programs and Commercial Vehicle Enforcement.
+All specific outreach/educational activities that are MCSAP funded are overtime activities which are laid out in the proposed spending budget.